JaydnEdwards/inlustris/src/major-arcana/The-Emperor.md

 meaning:
     general: 'The Emperor is a leader who demands respect and authority.
 He can also be a father or father-figure.'
-    example: 'If you get this card, you may be about to start something new, whether that is a new job or business venture, a new love in your life or something else entirely.
-The fool says go for it!'
+    example: 'If you get this card, you may be about to master a skill, gain authority or power (maybe in the form of a promotion) or providing security and stability.
+This aspect of security may also mean to not worry about work.'
 keywords:
     - 'Authority'
     - 'Structure'